martineausimon/vim-lilypond-suite/README.md

 This plugin works with `lilypond-book` by default if the `.tex` file contains `\begin{lilypond}`.
 To use `lyluatex`, just add `\usepackage{lyluatex}` to your preamble.

-`lilypond-book` is - for me - more complete, it works in `tabular`, allows `\include` function in LilyPond code... but may be slow to compile.

 ### Tricks for lilypond-book

 Add this lines to your preamble to avoid the padding on the left side and keep the score justified :